Profilers

 if we want

 to speed up our code.
-The second question is gives itself, directly telling us which methods are the expensive to call.
+The second question directly tells us which methods are expensive to call.

 Using profilers can help you find bottlenecks in your code.
 In this exercise we will look at two different